huijunchen9260/dmenufm/README.md

 and you are all set.

-## I want to configure the color and font of dmenufm
+### I want to configure the color and font of dmenufm

-You can export the following environment variables in your shell or system configuration file:
+You can export the following environment variables in your shell (such as `.bashrc`) or system configuration file (such as `.profile`):

 ```sh
 # FONTS